 Actively perusing positive transformations in our communities, education, and our economy

 Brynn was adamant about generating jobs for young people in the surrounding areas with plenty of schools near by.
-Where the youth looking for part time jobs could experience first hand, constructing a nutritious dish from the menu in a restaurant environment, and hopefully take that skill/training home with them.
-Brynn also viewed this job opportunity, as a guided immersion into potential career paths for young adults.
-The intention was to integrate nutrition into their daily habits with exposure.
-Free employee meals, to transform their personal connection to food, as a proactive approach to their long term health and longevity.
+Where youths seeking part time work could experience first hand, constructing a nutritious dish from the menu in a professional restaurant environment, and hopefully take that skill/training home with them into their personal lives or a career path.
+The intention was to integrate nutrition into their daily habits with exposure by offering free employee meals, and transform their personal connection to food, as a proactive approach to their long term health and longevity.

 The restaurant has a strong emphasis on using organic fruits and veggies only, and heirloom whenever possible.
 Heirlooms tend to have brighter, bolder notes, so it requires less salt, and less effort at trying to manufacture a flavor.
 Purchasing organic also helps ensure the agriculture process is sustainable for the planet, and not depleting.
 The same goes for the restaurants no waste policy, where all scraps are composted, to-go ware is 100% compostable, and all sanitary products are eco-friendly.
 Ensuring that the establishment is not contributing to landfills, air pollution, or water pollution, and keeping their workers safe.